Don't miss our next event: The Future of Hunger and Global Food Systems

 Moderated by Femi Oke

 Femi Oke is an award-winning international journalist, broadcaster and co-founder of “Moderate The Panel.”

 Femi’s reporting has been recognized by the Economic Community of West African States, the African Communications Agency and InterAction.
 She has worked for BBC television and radio, Sky TV, CNN and U.S. public radio.
 As a professional moderator, Femi has presided over world class events including European Development Days and the historic Barbershop Conference at the United Nations Headquarters.

-The US Against Hunger discussion series explores key drivers of hunger and food insecurity, including conflict, gender inequality, climate change and food waste.
+The US Against Hunger discussion series unpacks key drivers of hunger and food insecurity, including conflict, gender inequality, climate change and food waste.
 Each panel convenes high-profile thought leaders, experts, influencers and business leaders across sectors to examine these issues and what must be done to make a Zero Hunger world a reality.

 US Against Hunger

 “Never before has conflict and armed violence among different factions so impacted WFP’s ability to deliver food.
 The largest hunger crises are no longer the result of natural disasters.
 They are now the direct result of man-made conflicts.
 When roads are bombed, trucks carrying flour and lentils can’t get through.
 When air strips are destroyed, planes carrying cooking oil can’t land.
 And when fighting continues day and night, hungry people can’t venture out to seek food, farmers can’t work their fields, and food markets stop functioning.” – David Beasley, Executive Director, United Nations World Food Programme

 If you have questions, suggestions, or are interested in being a panelist for an upcoming event, contact us today.